railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

   .. tip::  Configuring your Interface

-     If you work in the ``Simplified`` view mode, only the :guilabel:`Shipping Policy` field is visible in the second tab on the order.
+     If you work in the ``Simplified`` view mode, only the :guilabel:`Shipping Policy` field is visible in the second order tab.
-     To get to the ``Extended`` view mode, use the :guilabel:`Reconfigure` wizard and configure your interface as :guilabel:`Extended`, or assign the group :guilabel:`Usability – Extended View` to the current user.
-You can also alternate between these modes through the :guilabel:`EDIT PREFERENCES` link and selecting the interface of your choice.
+     To get to the ``Extended`` view mode, go to the :guilabel:`Edit Preferences` link and select the interface of your choice.
+     You can also use the :guilabel:`Reconfigure` wizard and configure your interface as :guilabel:`Extended`, or assign the group
+     :guilabel:`Usability – Extended View` to the current user.

 Picking Mode
 ------------

-The picking mode determines the way that the storesperson will do the picking.
+The picking mode determines the way the storesperson will do the picking.
 If the order is put into :guilabel:`Partial Delivery` mode, the picking order will appear in the list of things for the storesperson to do as soon as any of the products on the order is available.
 To get the list of items to be done, you can use the menu :menuselection:`Warehouse --> Outgoing Deliveries`.